 The on-going operations and business affairs of PCSAS are managed by an Executive Director appointed by the PCSAS Board of Directors.
 The Executive Director, along with the Board President, is the official public voice of PCSAS, representing the organization in its internal and external relationships with applicant programs; the media; and state, federal, professional, and public entities.

-On May 25, 2016, the PCSAS Board of Directors announced the appointment of Alan G. Kraut, former Executive Director of the Association for Psychological Science, as PCSAS Executive Director, replacing the retiring Richard McFall who had served as PCSAS’s founding Executive Director since 2008.
+On May 25, 2016, the PCSAS Board of Directors announced the appointment of Alan G. Kraut, former Executive Director of the Association for Psychological Science, as PCSAS Executive Director, replacing the retiring Richard McFall who served as PCSAS’s founding Executive Director.

 Applications for PCSAS accreditation are reviewed and evaluated by a nine-member Review Committee (RC), a standing committee defined in the PCSAS by-laws.
 Its members are appointed by the Board to serve staggered, three-year, renewable terms.
 RC members are chosen on the basis of their scientific qualifications; areas of expertise; and educational, professional and administrative credentials.
 In keeping with CHEA policies regarding equal opportunities to serve on governing bodies, selection of RC members is made without regard to race, gender, ethnicity, sexual orientation, or other factors not directly relevant to qualifications for this service.
 Board members are eligible to serve on the RC.
 The goal in selecting individual RC members is to create a composite committee that is representative of the cutting edge in psychological clinical science, with the collective breadth and expertise to evaluate the quality of applicants’ doctoral education and training programs.